-Unfortunately, not all patients eligible for endovascular therapy present to facilities capable of delivering endovascular treatment, and need to be transferred to larger hospitals, most often comprehensive stroke centers for the procedure to be performed.
 The transfer process is complex and often involves multiple teams of physicians and administrative personnel to coordinate the transfer of the patient.
-The complexity can often lead to delays in arrival of the patient to the hub and possibly lead to less than ideal outcomes or at times often exclude the patient from the procedure due to the limited time window.
-Currently, there are no standard time metrics recommended for the IAT transfer process.
+The complexity can often lead to delays in the arrival of the patient to the larger stroke center and possibly lead to less than ideal outcomes or at times often exclude the patient from the procedure due to the limited time window.
+Currently, there are no standard time metrics recommended for the process of intra-arterial thrombectomy transfers.